Ecological systems in a modeling perspective: Stochastic models for linear immigration and log-linear models

 The problems with the parameters, scaling, and the extinction state are of a considerably larger magnitude for the stochastic model corresponding to Gompertz (1825) differential equation (\ref{Gompertz_de_chemo}).
 We get formally in this case

 For this stochastic model, it is impossible to reach the extinction state, that is $p_0=0$.
 We note that one of the important features of stochastic population models is their ability to cover the important phenomenon of population extinction.
-The term $X\log X$ does not contribute to the births in this process, but this is due to the chosen scaling.
-This splitting is not visible in the deterministic approximation, but it is visible in the diffusion approximation.
+We note that there is no obvious way for splitting the term $X\log X$ into clearly defined birth- and death-processes.
+This causes a difference in the number of independent parameters in the linear models (\ref{linear_stok}) and (\ref{Gompertz_stok}).
+We continue the discussion about the number of independent parameters in our models in Section \ref{detect_nonlin}.
+Such a splitting is not visible in any of the deterministic approximations, but it is visible in the diffusion approximations.

 We compute the associated variance with respect to the splitting into birth- and death processes that has been made above.
 The diffusion approximations of the stationary solutions of the models (\ref{linear_stok}) and (\ref{Gompertz_stok}) share the mean